GATlab: Modeling and Programming with Generalized Algebraic Theories: Models of GATs in GATlab

 The \texttt{@instance} macro is a lightweight wrapper around ordinary Julia function definitions using multiple dispatch that checks that all of the methods in the theory have been given implementations.
 Note, the type parameter syntax (\texttt{\{String\}}) associates concrete Julia types with the GAT's ordered list of type constructors.

 In order to implement module-style models using Julia's multiple dispatch, we employ a trick.
 We associate model implementations with structs (records in Julia), and then use those structs to guide dispatch.
-Following the module-style, the model of the theory of monoids with integer addition takes the following form.
+In the following code, the \lstinline|Tuple{Int}| parameter to \lstinline{Model} tells the system that when \lstinline{IntPlusMonoid} is used as a model of a theory, the first type constructor in the theory should be interpreted as \lstinline{Int}.
+We will discuss why we do this later on; in brief this ``exposes'' the implementing types to the Julia type system, which makes it easier to create derived models.

 In the above code, the \texttt{@instance} block is macro-expanded to ordinary Julia code resembling

 The code \texttt{e[IntPlusMonoid()]()} invoked above is syntactic sugar for \texttt{e(WithModel(IntPlusMonoid()))}.